vanjs-org/van/addons/van_cone/README.md

 ### An SPA framework add on for VanJS

-🔥 **Van Cone plus VanJS can create a fully featured SPA app that minifies and gzips to 4.10 kB!** 🔥
+🔥 **Van Cone plus VanJS can create a fully featured SPA app that minifies and gzips to less than 4.10 kB!** 🔥

 This lightweight (less than 250 lines) VanJS addon adds the following features:
 - Navigation powered by custom router with async loading